cdl-biosimilars/mofi/docs/workflow.rst

 Load modifications from a CSV or Excel file via |bt_load| *Load modifications*.
 A modification file must contain at least two columns labeled "Name" and "Composition".
 The remaining columns are optional; if missing, MoFi assumes the following default values: "Checked" (False), "Min" (0), and "Max" (inf).
 Choose the columns to use in the :ref:`import dialog <import-dialog>`.

-Alternatively, click |bt_load_default| *Load default modifications → Monosaccharides and frequent modifications* to load a set of default modifications.
+Alternatively, click |bt_tools| *Default modifications and tools → Monosaccharides and frequent modifications* to load a set of default modifications.

 Save the current list of modifications to a CSV file via |bt_save| *Save modifications*.